chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 > To be able to deploy chARp on the HoloLens2 also install the VS module **Universal Windows Platform development**.

 For an already installed Visual Studio, you have to add the modules mentioned above via the **Visual Studio Installer**.
-Open the installer and click on **Modify** at your preferred version of Visal Studio.
+Open the installer and click on **Modify** at your preferred version of Visual Studio.
 Enable the modules and **Modify** in the bottom right corner to install them.

 ## Download